 Bohannon, Jeanne, Sandra Jamieson, Jinrong Li, Janice R. Walker, Carrie Wastal.

 "LILAC and Citation Project Workshop."

-Writing and Linguistics Faculty Presentations.
+Department of Writing and Linguistics Faculty Presentations.